sav-che/TL-2/Authors/Wesenburg-Lund, Carl Jørgen {std. Wesenb.-Lund}.md

-> [!cite] BHL link: this entry starts at [page 197](https://www.biodiversitylibrary.org/item/103250#page/257/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 197](https://www.biodiversitylibrary.org/page/33066537) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wesenburg-Lund, Carl Jørgen (1867-1955), Danish limnologist and algologist; Dr. phil.
-Copenhagen 1899; assistant with the Agricultural College 1894-1899; in charge of the fresh water biological laboratory of the University 1904-1939; professor of fresh water biology 1922-1939. (*Wesenb.-Lund*).
+Copenhagen 1899; assistant with the Agricultural College 1894-1899; in charge of the fresh water biological laboratory of the University 1904-1939; professor of fresh water biology 1922-1939.
+**Abbreviated name**: *Wesenb.-Lund*

 #### Herbarium and types